kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ## Overview

-The kfctl golang client will provide the same CLI as kfctl.sh but will be implemented in golang.
+The kfctl golang client will provides the same CLI as kfctl.sh but is implemented in golang.
 The port to golang is because:

 1. The UI (gcp-click-to-deploy) and kfctl should share the same ksonnet code when creating a kubeflow application.
 2. This common code will serve as a base for later efforts like migrating to ksonnet modules.